 Spread the word

 If you would like speak to your local Meeting or other group/organisation about QCEA and our work, we can supply you with some basic information and speaking notes.
 Please give us reasonable notice to supply this in order to ensure that we can meet your deadline.
-You can also use the brief summary of our work which you can find in our QCEA at a glance flyer (March 2018).
+You can also use the brief summary of our work which you can find in our QCEA at a glance flyer (Summer 2021).

 Alternatively, many Meetings have QCEA Correspondents - nominated members who receive news and information from QCEA by email.
 To register as a Correspondent, simply contact us and we'll add you to the mailing list.